miinhho/Asyncrush/README.md

 ### **Middleware**
 1. **Transforms data**: Applies transformations to values as they flow from the source through the pipeline
-2. **Chains streams**: Creates new `EmitStream` instances that listen to the previous stream, forming a transformation chain

 ### **Listener**
 1. **Reacts to data in real-time**: Called **every time a value flows through the stream** it's attached to